peterjunpark/gpu-cluster-networking/docs/how-to/single-node-config.rst

 Checking that your relevant PCIe devices (GPUs, NICs, and internal switches) are using the maximum available transfer speed and width in their respective bus keeps you from having to troubleshoot any related issues in subsequent testing where it may not be obvious.
 As a best practice, it's helpful to gather all the PCIe addresses for your GPUs, NICs, and switches in advance and document them so that you don't need to do it while following these steps.

-Check PCIe Device Speed and Width
+Check PCIe device speed and width
 ---------------------------------

 #.
 From the command line of your host, run ``lspci`` to retrieve a list of PCIe devices and locate your GPU and network devices.